monitorjbl/json-view/README.md

 Ever needed to programmatically include or exclude a field from your Spring MVC response data?
 Well, if you have then you probably know by now that it's very difficult to do.
 Spring is by nature very declarative (annotations for everything!), so doing something programmatically gets ugly fast.

 While the declarative style certainly has many benefits (compile-time checking, ease of refactoring, etc.), the inability to simply and programmatically control your responses is one major downside.
-Inspired by [VRaptor](http://www.vraptor.org/), this plugin provides an easy way to alter the JSON output on the fly.
+Inspired by [VRaptor](http://www.vraptor.org/), this library provides an easy way to alter the JSON output on the fly.

 ## Use cases